 In 1891, a group of prominent Seattle women founded the Woman's Century Club, a club designed for the cultural and intellectual development of its members and for social service.
 The club's name referred to the nineteenth century, which many women active in the suffrage movement called the Woman's Century because during that century women had made such great strides.

-For example, in 1912 the Western Women's Outlook reported that a Mrs. Vincent, chair of the Music Department was "beloved and admired by all her co-workers, she being able to get the very best work from each... ."
+Members participated in one or more of eight departments, which were (in 1911), Literature and Travel, Music, Art, French, German, Social Service, Parliamentary Law, and Child Study.
+The women met in their departments "fortnightly" and each department contributed an annual afternoon program for the entire membership.
+These events were reported in women's newspapers and in the society sections of Seattle's dailies.
+For example, in 1912 the Western Women's Outlook reported that a Mrs. Vincent, chair of the Music Department was "beloved and admired by all her co-workers, she being able to get the very best work from each."
 That year Music Department members had studied German and Italian opera.
 The program given for the entire club was a reading of Alfred Lord Tennyson's poem "Enoch Arden" accompanied by piano.
-"Nothing more beautiful has every been given at the club house.
+"Nothing more beautiful has ever been given.
 This followed by a tea with its attendant hospitality is something long to be remembered" (Western Women's World Vol. 28).

 The Social Service Department studied issues concerning women and children.
 They then devised action plans to change laws, provide needed services, and bring about improvements.